arielpartners/capdash2-server/README.md

-# Capdash 2
+# Capacity Dashboard 2.0

+See https://github.com/arielpartners/capdash2 for background information and detailed guide for setting up pre-requisites for development.

-Ruby on Rails 5 API
+Capdash2 server is based on Ruby on Rails 5 API

 ## Documentation